-The enterprise robotic process automation (RPA) market is booming.
-So far, it's delivering on its promise of automating complex, rule-based processes.
-Forrester projects an overall market - of which document capture is just a slice - of \$2.9 billion by 2021, up from a mere \$250 million in 2016.
+The enterprise RPA market is booming.
+So far, it's delivering on its promise of automating complex, rule-based processes, with Forrester projecting an overall market-of which document capture is just a slice-worth \$2.9 billion by 2021, up from a mere \$250 million in 2016.
 (That's 10x growth in five years.)

-Unfortunately, RPA's processes fail when there's too much variance - and with documents, sometimes there is nothing but variance.
-For instance, if two documents have the same type of information but are not in the same exact template, optical character recognition (OCR) errors occur.
+Unfortunately, RPA's processes fail when there's too much variance-and with documents, sometimes you have nothing but variance.
+For instance, if two documents have the same type of information, but are not in the same exact template, optical character reader (OCR) errors occur.